Kenya-Coding-Community/React-Advanced-Hooks/README.md

 ---
 It's important to understand that hooks are basically just functions.
-💎Hooks : ✨ The Hooks API consists of two fundamental and primary hooks which are mentioned below.
+💎Hooks : ✨ The Hooks consists of two fundamental and primary hooks which are mentioned below.
 In addition to these fundamental hooks, there are a number of auxiliary hooks which can be used for advanced behaviour.
 Let's see one by one :
 - useState.